UPPS No. 04.04.03

 NOTE: Regular employees of the department where the vacancy exists do not have to meet the six continuous months of employment requirement, but they must apply for the position in accordance with normal application procedures.
-Student and non-regular employees may apply under this option.
+Students, non-regular employees, and workers employed or hired through temporary staffing vendors may apply under this option.

-A recruiting period of 10 workdays is required unless the position has received a five-day posting (see Section 07.01 g.).
+A recruiting period of 10 business days is required unless the position qualifies for a five-day posting period as provided in Section 06.01.e.

-For posting purposes, workdays do not include official university holidays or closure days.
-Energy conservation days are generally not included as workdays; however, the hiring manager may notify Human Resources prior to the posting that these days should count as workdays.
+For posting purposes, business days do not include official university holidays or closure days.
+Energy conservation days are generally not included as business days; however, the hiring manager may notify Human Resources prior to the posting that these days should count as business days.

 PROJECT STAFF POSITIONS

 Upon identification of a legitimate administrative business need and with the approval of the appropriate vice president, department heads may hire non-permanent, fixed-term, benefits-eligible staff on a project basis.
 The university may employ these non-permanent, fixed-term staff on an as-needed basis to provide full-time support for targeted activities over a predetermined, limited time period.
 The hiring manager will classify these positions using the University Pay Plan, but designate them as “Project Staff” in the job posting.

 These positions are subject to the regular new position audit procedures found in UPPS No. 04.04.11, University Classification and Compensation.